Availability Downtime definition

 • BT will measure the Availability Downtime in units of full minutes during the Local Contracted Business Hours for Access Line Incidents, and during the Contracted Maintenance Hours for BT Equipment Incidents.

-• If the Cumulative Monthly Availability Downtime of the Site or Circuit exceeds the Maximum Monthly Availability Downtime, you may request Availability Service Credits at the Standard Availability Service Credit Rate for each stated Service Credit Interval above the Maximum Monthly Availability Downtime.
+• In the event that the Cumulative Monthly Availability Downtime by Service exceeds the Maximum Monthly Availability Downtime, you may request Availability Service Credits at the Standard Availability Service Credit Rate for each stated Service Credit Interval above the Maximum Monthly Availability Downtime.

 • In the event that a Site or Circuit has been installed for less than 12 consecutive months, BT will apply an assumed Cumulative Annual Availability Downtime for the previous 12 consecutive months for that Site or Circuit using the Availability Downtime data recorded to date.

-• If a Qualifying Incident occurs, BT will measure and record the Availability Downtime for the Site or Circuit starting from when you report a Qualifying Incident, and ending when BT closes the Incident in accordance with Paragraph8.3.
+• If a Qualifying Incident occurs, BT will measure and record the Availability Downtime for the Site or Circuit starting from when you report or BT gives you notice of a Qualifying Incident, and ending when BT closes the Incident in accordance with Paragraph9.3.

 More Definitions of Availability Downtime